About Us

 David Smith, PHD

-A former Navy pilot, Dr. Smith led diverse organizations of women and men culminating in command of a squadron in combat and flew more than 3,000 hours over 30 years including combat missions in Iraq and Afghanistan.
+David Smith, PhD, is a Professor of Practice and Co-Director of the Gender & Work Initiative in the Johns Hopkins Carey Business School.
+A former Navy pilot, David led diverse organizations of women and men, culminating in command of a squadron in combat, and flew more than 3,000 hours over 30 years, including combat missions in Iraq and Afghanistan.

-Dr. Smith is the author of numerous journal articles and book chapters—many on the topic of gender and the workplace—and 2 books in the area of gender in the workplace and inclusive mentoring relationships.
-These books include Good Guys: How Men Can Be Better Allies for Women in the Workplace (October 2020 with Brad Johnson) and Athena Rising: How and Why Men Should Mentor Women (September 2016 with Brad Johnson).
-He speaks around the globe on the topics of mentorship and cross-gender workplace relationships.
+David is the author of numerous journal articles and book chapters—many on the topic of gender and the workplace—and 3 books in the area of gender in the workplace.
+These books include Fair Share: How Men and Women Can Create a More Equitable Workplace Together (June 2026 with Brad Johnson), Good Guys: How Men Can Be Better Allies for Women in the Workplace (October 2020 with Brad Johnson), and Athena Rising: How and Why Men Should Mentor Women (September 2016 with Brad Johnson).

 More About David